raminabbasi/DPapprox/README.md

 # DPapprox

-Dynamic Programming-inspired algorithm for approximation of discrete inputs based on the continuous relaxed solution to a Mixed-Integer Optimal Control Problem (MIOCP).
-It is able to produce different approximation strategies through definition of its cost-to-go.
-General dwell time constraints can be included as well.
+DPApprox is a dynamic programming-inspired algorithm for approximating discrete inputs based on the continuous relaxation of a Mixed-Integer Optimal Control Problem (MIOCP).
+It supports customizable approximation strategies through flexible cost-to-go definitions and handles general dwell time constraints.

 ## Building DPapprox